LuShenJ/PyEMILI/manual/Intro.md

 ### Output files

-After running `pyemili.Lines.Line_list.identify()`, two files end with **'.dat'** and **'.out'** will be generate in the directory.
+After running `pyemili.Lines.Line_list.identify()`, two files ending with **'.dat'** and **'.out'** will be generated in the directory.
 The '.out' file contains complete candidate IDs of each input observed line.
 As an example of the results, The following presents a demonstrative output of PyEMILI's identification of an emission line observed:

 >`Number 98 	Observed line:	3918.93000 	 1.07E-03	SNR:226.4	FWHM:18.7`

-The '.out' file is composed of individual blocks, with each block corresponding to the line identification of a single obserevd line.
-Each block begins with header information as shown above, which means this observed line is the 98th line of *Input Line List*.
+The '.out' file is composed of individual blocks, with each block corresponding to the line identification of a single observed line.
+Each block begins with header information as shown above, which means this observed line is the 98th line of the *Input Line List*.
 The observed wavelength is 3918.93 angstroms.
 Flux is 1.07e-03 relative to the $\mathrm{H}_\beta=1$.

 ![out file](./pic/out.png)